Updated: Nov 28, 2022

 A Guide To Filing Whistleblower Discrimination And Retaliation Claims In California

-When your employer violates the law, it is in your right to report them to the appropriate agencies.
+When your employer violates the law, you must report them to the appropriate agencies.
 That said, your employer cannot retaliate or try to get back at you for doing so.
-If you are fired, punished, demoted, or suspended because you reported your employer, participated in an investigation, or became a witness in a case centered around your employer, you might have grounds to file a Whistleblower Retaliation Claim in California.
+For example, suppose you are fired, punished, demoted, or suspended because you reported your employer, participated in an investigation or became a witness in a case centered around your employer.
+In that case, you might have grounds to file a Whistleblower Retaliation Claim in California.

 In this post, we'll talk about your whistleblower protection rights in California, how to report your employer, and what your legal options are when they retaliate against you.

 Whistleblowers—individuals who "blow the whistle" on and expose unsafe, illegal, or unethical commercial behavior – are vital in protecting consumers, the general public, and the business environment from "bad actors" looking to make a profit.

 However, exposing unethical or dangerous behavior is typically insufficient to deter firms from engaging in such conduct; businesses will only stop if they are forced to do so through litigation.

 Because state and federal governments lack the means to hold every firm accountable for their decisions, they encourage whistleblowers to file qui tam actions.